tanloong/neosca/README.md

 ### Basic Usage

-To use NeoSCA, run the `nsca` command in your terminal, followed by the options and arguments you want to use.
+To use NeoSCA, run `nsca` in your terminal, followed by the options and arguments you want to use.

 #### Single Input